Kepler's Third Law Calculator

 • m – Mass of the orbiting planet;

-• r – is the orbital radius;
+• r — Orbital radius;

-• G – is the Gravitational constant, G = 6.67408 × 10⁻¹¹ m³ / (kg·s); and
+• G — Gravitational constant, G = 6.67408 × 10⁻¹¹ m³ / (kg·s); and

-If we substitute ω with 2 × π / T (T - orbital period), and rearrange, we find that:
+If we substitute ω with 2 × π / T (T - orbital period) and rearrange, we find that:

-R³ / T² = 4 × π²/(G × M) = constant.
+R³ / T² = 4 × π²/(G × M) = constant

 That's the basic Kepler's third law equation.
 There is also a more general derivation that includes the semi-major axis, a, instead of the orbital radius, or, in other words, it assumes that the orbit is elliptical.
 Since the derivation is more complicated, we will only show the final form of this generalized Kepler's third law equation here:

-a³ / T² = 4 × π²/[G × (M + m)] = constant.
+a³ / T² = 4 × π²/[G × (M + m)] = constant

 As you can see, the more accurate version of Kepler's third law of planetary motion also requires the mass, m, of the orbiting planet.
 To picture how small this correction is, compare, for example, the mass of the Sun M = 1.989×10³⁰ kg with the mass of the Earth m = 5.972×10²⁴ kg.
 That's a difference of six orders of magnitude!